mtsl8/wide-current/doc/erase.md

 however, it would have to be a very sophisticated firmware-based virus embedded in the hard drive's BIOS to make any headway at all, assuming the only commands to be run which interact with the drive are to query the bus (lsblk) and to write random meaningless data (openssl|pv), neither of which request to read or execute data from the filesystems on the drive.

-If the drive is not mounted, the filesystems are not connected or activated, and have no means by which to execute code or effect anything important.
+If the drive is not mounted, the filesystems are not connected or activated, and have no means by which to execute code in the running kernel.
 If you need to mount a drive you don't trust to recover data or run an executable file (application), that is where you start to open up more serious risks.

 from the initial login shell:
 ```